DaCryptoRaccoon/KickVodDownload/README.md

 - [Python](https://www.python.org/downloads/)  Python 3.10+
 - [FFmpeg](https://ffmpeg.org/download.html)
-- Python libraries: `requests` and `ffmpeg-python`.
-You can install them using pip:
+- Python libraries: `requests` and `ffmpeg-python` and `ffmpeg` .
+You can install them using the commands below :

-pip3 install requests ffmpeg-python
+pip3 install requests ffmpeg-python sudo apt-get install ffmpeg

 ## How to get your Kick URL